-• Further investigation is recommended on somewhat poorly drained areas of this site.
-The current plant community and production data may only reflect the moderately well drained areas and may need revision after field investigations are completed.

-• Further evaluation and refinement of the State-and-Transition model may be needed to identify disturbance driven dynamics.
-Additional states and/or phases may be required to address grazing response.

-• Further documentation may be needed for plant communities in all states.
+- Further evaluation is needed on the drainage class/seasonal high water table.
+The Letcher OSD allows somewhat poorly drained phases.
+Current soils correlations are almost entirely moderately well drained phases.
+Letcher minor components commonly occur in map units with predominantly poorly drained soils (e,g, Stirum).
+On-site investigation is needed to determine if plant communities on the somewhat poorly drained phase of Letcher better fits Sandy Claypan, Saline Subirrigated, or Saline Lowland ESD. - Further evaluation and refinement of the State-and-Transition model may be needed to identify disturbance driven dynamics.
+Additional states and/or phases may be required to address grazing response. - Further documentation may be needed for plant communities in all states.
 Plant data has been collected in previous range-site investigations, including clipping data; however, this data needs review.
-If geo-referenced sites meeting Tier 3 standards for either vegetative or soil data are not available, representative sites will be selected for further investigation.

-• Site concepts will be refined as the above noted investigations are completed.

-• The long-term goal is to complete an approved, correlated Ecological Site Description as defined by the National Ecological Site Handbook.
+If geo-referenced sites meeting Tier 3 standards for either vegetative or soil data are not available, representative sites will be selected for further investigation. - Site concepts will be refined as the above noted investigations are completed. - The long-term goal is to complete an approved, correlated Ecological Site Description as defined by the National Ecological Site Handbook.